LED Strip Lighting and the Numbers 3528 and 5050

 Indeed, each has its strong points and which you choose will depend upon what you want to achieve with them.

-For example, LED strip lights equipped with 3528 SMDs usually contain a higher number of them per metre, whereas those with 5050 SMDs contain less, but those they do have are brighter.
+For example, LED strip lights equipped with 3528 SMD chips usually contain a greater number of them per metre, whereas those with 5050 SMDs contain less, but those they do have are brighter.

 The LED Strip Lights that we supply are equipped as follows: